Development of the reform response

 The process of building the evidence base in each ALRC inquiry depends on two principal variables: the nature and scope of the inquiry, and the timeframe in which it is to be discharged.
 The timeframe may put limits on the methodologies that may be used to answer the research questions in a particular inquiry—limiting the development of the evidence base.
 In such cases, the reform recommendations have to be modified accordingly.

 A major aspect of building the evidence base to support the formulation of ALRC recommendations for reform is community consultation, acknowledging that widespread community consultation is a hallmark of best practice law reform.
-Under the terms of its constituting Act, the ALRC ‘may inform itself in any way it thinks fit’ for the purposes of reviewing or considering anything that is the subject of a reference.
+Under the terms of its constituting Act, the ALRC ‘may inform itself in any way it thinks fit’ for the purposes of reviewing or considering anything that is the subject of an inquiry.

 The ALRC is committed to ensuring that all stakeholders and interested members of the public have an opportunity to participate in ALRC inquiries.
 In undertaking this Inquiry, a multi-faceted consultation strategy was required—using a combination of face-to-face consultations and roundtable discussions, online communication tools, and a Consultation Paper.
 In addition, two seminars were held: one in Melbourne focused on the conduct of lawyers, and the other in Sydney, introduced by the Hon Chief Justice Patrick Keane of the Federal Court, discussed the Inquiry as a whole.